 Some of you know that I took the month of June (2017) off for some vacation time.
 I traveled to Victoria, BC to visit friends, spend time in nature, shop, and have fun!
 Sounds perfect, right?
 Having never visited the West Coast of Canada, I was enthralled by the massive trees, the lush gardens, the harbors, and the quaint coffee shops and boutiques.
 I loved spending time with my dear friends in their beautiful condo.

 Yet, the answer to the question of a restful vacation remains somewhat elusive.
 Yes, I slept more, laughed more, and cooked less.
-The kids were at home with my husband, Derek.
-But, alas, Derek’s struggles with PTSD did not take a vacation–even from a distance.
-I still had to take calls and texts regarding his health issues, which included a really bad flashback.
-Then, there was the ongoing, necessary discussion about upcoming treatment options and insurance coverage.
+The kids were at home with my husband.
+However, his struggles with PTSD did not take a vacation–even from a distance.
+I still had to take calls and texts regarding his health issues.
+Then, there was an ongoing, necessary discussion about upcoming treatment options and insurance coverage.
 And although I did limit these conversations, I couldn’t completely get away from it.

 Is there such a thing as a restful vacation when a partner has PTSD?

 For me, the question of a perfectly restful vacation falls into the same category as the perfect wedding, the perfect graduation, or the perfect marriage.
 It really doesn’t exist.
 This applies all the more when a member of a family struggles with PTSD.

 So, I’m letting myself off the hook when it comes to my vacation–and I hope my honest answer might let you do the same.
 Was my vacation restful?
 Somewhat.
 Did I enjoy it?
 Yes!
 Would I do it again knowing that it will not be as restful or as refreshing as I’d like?
 Of course!

 - Have any of you had the same experience with vacation time?

 - Have you been disappointed by a vacation or have you been able to accept the reality that trauma symptoms don’t take a break?